-Operating rates across primary lead smelters in Jiangsu, Zhejiang, Jiangxi, Hubei, and Hebei provinces averaged 72.1% in the week ended Aug 7, up 2.47 percentage point from the previous week, showed an SMM survey.
+Operating rates across licensed smelters of secondary lead in Jiangsu, Anhui, Henan and Guizhou averaged 49.2% in the week, down 4.1 percentage points from the previous week, an SMM survey showed.

 SMM has more than 50 professional industry analysts in copper, aluminum, lead, zinc, nickel, tin and minor metals, and are committed to providing in-depth, professional, as well as timely reports and research.